Bowel cancer screening campaign

 Be Clear on Cancer aims to achieve earlier diagnosis of cancer by raising awareness of the signs and symptoms.
 The campaigns encourage people with relevant symptoms to see their GP without delay.

-A previous national Be Clear on Cancer campaign in 2012 aimed to raise awareness of the symptoms of bowel cancer, however a bowel cancer screening awareness campaign has never run before.
-The activity for the forthcoming campaign is based on CRUK’s three pilot campaigns, in London (2014), Wales (2015) and England (2015-16).
+A previous national Be Clear on Cancer campaign in 2012 aimed to raise awareness of the symptoms of bowel cancer, hhowever this was the first bowel cancer screening awareness campaign.
+The North West campaign was based on CRUK’s three pilot campaigns, in London (2014), Wales (2015) and England (2015-16).
 The Department of Health (DH) helped to fund CRUK’s first pilot and has supported the Wales and England projects.

-CRUK will lead, fund and evaluate this regional pilot however PHE, DH and NHS England colleagues will provide consultancy, support with the engagement of stakeholders, and produce some campaign materials.
+CRUK led, funded and is evaluating this regional pilot however PHE, DH and NHS England colleagues provided consultancy, support with the engagement of stakeholders, and produced some campaign materials.

 Bowel cancer is the fourth most common cancer and the second most common cause of cancer death in the UK, and trials show that bowel cancer screening can reduce deaths from the disease by 15% in the target population (60-74 year olds).